 Some hon. members: No.

-Mr. Luc Berthold: Absolutely not.
+Mr. Luc Berthold: Mr. Speaker, absolutely not.
 It did not happen.
 MPs are not the only ones wondering, which brings me to today's motion.
 On a number of occasions, the Parliamentary Budget Officer and his office have taken a look at expenditures and results of the investing in Canada plan.

 Since parliamentarians are responsible for granting supply, it just makes sense that parliamentarians should have access to all the information on government spending in order to make informed decisions on public finances.
 Unfortunately, the government has obviously not provided parliamentarians with all the information on the actual status and results of the investing in Canada plan.